 Hello, I’m filmmaker/writer Patrick Meaney!
-You might know me as the director of various documentaries about the world of comic books, or creator of movies like Trip House.
+You might know me as the director of various documentaries about the world of comic books, or creator of movies like House of Demons.
 If you want to know more, read on…

 I grew up in Mamaroneck, NY, a town just outside New York City.
 As a kid, I was a huge fan of movies, particularly sci-fi and fantasy ones.
 I eventually wound up reading comics as a way to get more of the cool stuff I wasn’t seeing on movies or TV.

 I went to Wesleyan University to study film, and after graduating wound up working at a post house in New York City, and creating a sci-fi web series, The Third Age.
 When the series launched, I was invited to be a part of the WGA’s Digital Caucus.
 In December 2008, I left my job and we wound up making Respect Films an official company.

 Around the same time, I was working on a book about Grant Morrison’s comic book series The Invisibles for Sequart.
 After completing the book, I had the idea of doing a documentary about Grant, which we pitched and he agreed to!
 From there, we were off and running, and over the past seven years have produced six documentaries about the world of comic books and storytelling, including The Image Revolution and Neil Gaiman: Dream Dangerously.
 The films have played festivals around the world, received critical acclaim and been licensed by Netflix, Starz, Amazon Prime and Hulu.
 Check out the Film page for more info.

 I also created my own comic book series, Last Born, with artist Eric Zawadzki, which was published by Black Mask Studios, and most recently completed my first narrative film as writer/director House of Demons, which was released by Sony Home Entertainment/Smith Global Media.
 What I’m most interested in as a storyteller is finding ways to tell stories about relatable characters in strange situations.